ErsjanKeri/Eliza/Tasks.md

 ### **Test System Data Flow LAST TASK** DATA FLOW is a huge task, this will be final as it takes a lot of time!
 - [ ] **Fix test retaking answer persistence** - Ensure test answers properly save to database when retaking tests, fix UserAnswer record updates, implement proper data flow for retaken tests, ensure "best attempt" progress tracking works correctly
 This is very important! a proper data flow is what makes the app working, make sure the chat messages and sessions are also stored and created! currently there are no data updates throughout the app!

+### **CRITICAL: Video Chat Message Persistence**
+- [ ] **Implement complete video message persistence** - Currently video messages are LOST when navigating away from chat because they only exist in local UI state.
+Need to:
+  - Store ChatMessageVideo and ChatMessageVideoRequest in database
+  - Link video files to chat sessions for retrieval
+  - Restore video messages when returning to chat sessions
+  - Track video metadata (duration, file size, local path) in database
+  - Handle video file cleanup when chat sessions are deleted This makes video explanations actually usable - without this, users lose access to videos immediately upon navigation!